grpc/grpc-dotnet/doc/implementation_comparison.md

 Grpc.Core gets support for other transports supported by C-Core for free.
 Some (minor) integration work might be required to actually use these transports with gRPC C#.

-grpc-dotnet [supports interprocess communication (IPC)](https://learn.microsoft.com/aspnet/core/grpc/interprocess) using named pipes and Unix domain sockets.
+grpc-dotnet supports other transports in .NET 5 or later.
+For example, grpc-dotnet [supports interprocess communication (IPC)](https://learn.microsoft.com/aspnet/core/grpc/interprocess) using named pipes and Unix domain sockets.

 Notes: